Layik Hama

 9th Sep 2020

-Lets imagine that you have a front-end pure HTML/CSS/JS code or used a modern framework to build it.
-You have deployed it behind a file server like Nginx and you like to renew the data that is fed into the app from Google Sheets/similar source.
+Let’s imagine that you have a front-end pure HTML/CSS/JS code or used a modern framework to build it.
+You have deployed it behind a file server like Nginx and you want to renew the data that is fed into the app from Google Sheets/similar source.

-It is the days of COVID19, your data source is an excel sheet on Google Docs.
-You want to process them into some other format and you are able to setup your cron jobs but just no time to configure Python/R/Node other to get something up and running.
+It is the days of COVID-19, your data source is an Excel sheet on Google Docs.
+You want to process it into some other format and you are able to set up your cron jobs but just have no time to configure Python/R/Node or other languages to get something up and running.

-What I mean is this: if you want to consume a CSV coming originally from a Google sheet you can not use it directly in your front end code.
-This will hit the famous CORS (Cross Origin Resource Sharing) policy of the browser.
-So, data has to come from your own server where your front end is served.
+What I mean is this: if you want to consume a CSV coming originally from a Google sheet, you cannot use it directly in your front-end code.
+This will hit the famous CORS (Cross-Origin Resource Sharing) policy of the browser.
+So, the data has to come from your own server where your front end is served.
 How do you do this?
-Well you can download the Google sheet and turn it into CSV in Python/R or maybe even Node.
+Well, you can download the Google sheet and turn it into a CSV in Python/R or maybe even Node.

 #!/bin/sh